morrolinux/i3expo-ng/README.md

 Colors can be specified by using their PyGame names or in #fff or #ffffff hex.

-Display output names can be unpleasant to read but you can alias them in hte config file if you wish.
+Display output names can be unpleasant to read but you can alias them in the config file if you wish.
 Here's an example:

 ```